10 Fool-Proof Ways to Stand Out in a Grad School Interview

 When it comes to this question, the most important thing to remember is to avoid giving them the list of schools you’ve applied for.
 It’s just as important to avoid answering this directly once you’ve been accepted into that institution.

-Prepare for possible angles this query might be asked and make this an opportunity to talk about your interest in the school to cement your acceptance.
+Prepare for possible angles to which this query might be asked and make this an opportunity to talk about your interest in the school to cement your acceptance.

 9. Remember: your work and study style matter!